DEFRA/ffc-sfi-apply-web/test/acceptance/README.md

 BrowserStack is used to run the tests to reduce complexity and provide an improved experience that would otherwise be possible running tests locally.

-## Setup

-Need to have environment variables made available to the container.
-Created `.env` file in acceptance test directory.

-Env vars:

-TODO: add table

-Special env var `PR_BUILD` that will be set within the build environment.
-That can also be set locally to test with the same setup, simply set it to true i.e.
-`PR_BUILD=true`.

 ## Requirements

 - Docker Desktop 2.2.0.3 (42716) or higher